AliRZ-02/ANCHorizonsBot/README.md

 - I learned how to use the resources at my disposal to find answers to problems I was having, whether that be through Documentation, Stack Overflow or other methods
 - I learned how to work with Github
 - I learned how to work with errors and exceptions as well as the OAuth process
+- I learned to work with sorting algorithms and search libraries, specifically, bubble sort and binary search algorithms
 ### Development
 - The software is no longer in development, however, if errors arise in its usage, I may go and update errors (although I'd say it's pretty bug-free, hopefully)
 ### Acknowledgements